 An abundance of wildlife can be seen on and around the Isle of Skye.
 White-Tailed Sea Eagles, Golden Eagles, deer, otter, grey seals, dolphins, puffins, porpoise, whales – the list is as long as illustrious.
 The best way to get a chance to see it all is by boat.

 Personally, I decided to take a day trip to the Isle of Rum, always skirting along the coast and different lesser islands.
 While not exactly the cheapest option, the things you will see on your trip are more than worth the moderate expenses.

-I liked the isle of Sanday the most, though.
-It felt like the perfect place to write a book (if I ever, in a fit of madness, decide to write another one, that is).
+I liked the Isle of Sanday the most, though.
+It felt like the perfect place to write a book (if I ever, in a fit of madness, decided to write another one, that is).
 Nothing, so it seemed, would ever be able to disturb you here – save the passing of the seasons and the rolling of the tides.